 Taste: Quite a gentle dram at first.
 It has a delicate quality on the palate.
 Honeyed oak and cooked apples.
 Pear.
 Caramel.
 Cinnamon and ginger.
 Raspberry and blueberry.
 Cranberry.
 Dry woody finish with sultanas.

-Value for Money: Mackmyra have produced some really interesting whiskies in this range and whilst Jaktlyka didn’t blow my mind upon first sip it did evolve over time into an enjoyable dram.
+Thoughts: Mackmyra have produced some really interesting whiskies in this range and whilst Jaktlyka didn’t blow my mind upon first sip it did evolve over time into an enjoyable dram.
 A whisky that requires a bit of patience is no bad thing.

 A bit of a slow burner.
 Even came across a little dull to begin with.
 Over time however the whisky began to relax and show its true colours.
 Like previous seasonal releases, its unique qualities, in this case berry wine casks, have been kept in check so that the final experience is a nuanced take on the Mackmyra house-style as opposed to a barrage of wine.
 It all comes together to create a whisky of subtle complexity and satisfying balance.